 Hello folks, I am taking an opportunity to do a long overdue website revamp of this website.
 It was one of the first sites I created and has had some work done on it, it was lagging too far behind.
 I got tired of apologizing for it, and of it being like the proverbial cobbler’s kid having no shoes.
 I would love to have unveiled a new site, perfect day one, but I decided it might be more fun to be transparent and open about the process.

 This site was updated a while ago using an old theme* that when the theme developer upgraded it to a newer version a few years ago – they left no easy upgrade path for those who bought in early.
 It annoyed me, but the site looked ok.
 Nothing fancy.
 But as WordPress and newer themes have been moving forward, with lots of new options, and as a part of my business has become WordPress Web Design for others, I decide to bite the bullet.
 And as I tell my clients, always keep your WordPress software, themes and plugins up to date.
 That was getting harder to do here.
-So I’m creating a temporary site today and will evolve a new one over the next week.
+So I’m creating a temporary site today and will evolve a new one over the coming weeks.
 I may be experimenting with a few different themes.
 So my site may look different if you happen to stop back at a mid-point.

 This is phase I